freeCodeCamp/freeCodeCamp/guide/english/ruby/ruby-string-methods/index.md

 ### Count:

 *   The `.count` method counts how many times a specific character(s) is found in a string.
-This method needs an argument as well.
 *   This method is case-sensitive.
     ```ruby
     "HELLO".count('L') #=> 2